Spatial-Temporal-Textual Point Processes for Crime Linkage Detection: Introduction

-\paragraph{Motivation with real-data example.} A series of residential burglaries were reported in the Buckhead, a residential neighborhood in Atlanta from June to November 2016.
-During a relatively short period, 22 houses were broken in and stolen.
-When the perpetrator was arrested, it was found that the same person committed all these burglaries.
-Upon close inspection, there are clear patterns: houses having bedrooms ransacked, drawers pulled out, and valuable jewelry stolen.
+To motivate the connection in space, time, and police text, first, we present a motivating example.
+A series of residential burglaries were reported in the Buckhead, a residential neighborhood in Atlanta.
+From June to November 2016, 23 houses were broken into and stolen.
+When police arrest the perpetrator, it was found that the same person committed all these burglaries.
+We notice that the incidents in the same crime series tend to aggregate in time and space.
+This series of burglaries consisting of 23 cases occur within four months, and 12 of them are within just three weeks.
+Figure~\ref{fig:spatial-dist-exp}a shows the spatial locations of the 23 burglaries, which are clustered within four neighboring beats in a relatively small area.
+A similar phenomenon can also be observed in another robbery series, shown in Figure~\ref{fig:spatial-dist-exp}b.
 Besides the locations and times of the incidents, detailed descriptions have been recorded as text (entered by the police officer who investigated the case).
-An example of a desensitized police report on a residential burglary is shown in Figure~\ref{fig:police-report}.
-Upon examining the document, we notice that keywords in red, such as \textit{silver}, \textit{bedroom}, \textit{ransacked}, seem to define the \emph{M.O.} of this crime series.
-Cases in a crime series committed by the same perpetrator may carry similar keywords, which provide vital clues in detecting crime linkages from a massive number of unsolved cases.
-As a result, keywords frequently appear in their police reports include \textit{forced entry}, \textit{bedroom}, \textit{jewelry}, \textit{drawers} as shown in Figure~\ref{fig:ngram}.
-Motivated by this, we aim to develop an algorithm that, when combining with time, location information, and the co-occurrence of keywords from police reports, can automatically capture these related incidents and help police investigators identify M.O.s of the ``Buckhead burglary'' series.
+From these police reports, a clear pattern was identified: the affected houses having their bedrooms ransacked, drawers pulled out, and valuable jewelry was stolen.
+An example of a desensitized police report (with sensitive information masked) on a residential burglary is shown in Figure~\ref{fig:police-report}.
+Upon examining the document, we notice that the keywords (marked in red) such as \textit{silver}, \textit{bedroom}, \textit{ransacked}, \textit{forced entry}, \textit{bedroom}, \textit{jewelry}, \textit{drawers} frequently appear in the police reports, as shown in Figure~\ref{fig:ngram}.
+This provides vital clues in detecting crime linkages from many unsolved cases, which is related to the \emph{M.O.} of this crime series.
 When examining other crime series, we find that a different set of high-frequency keywords occur for different series.
+Motivated by this, we aim to develop an algorithm that, when combining with time, location information, and the co-occurrence of keywords from police reports, can automatically capture these related incidents and help police investigators to identify M.O.